Data Centers in Darwin

 - Tropical Cyclone: 4.1.

-Other hazards, such as earthquakes, are considered minor and do not materially impact the risk profile of the region’s digital infrastructure.
+Other hazards, such as earthquakes, are considered minor and do not materially impact the risk profile of the digital infrastructure in this region.